tejasmhos/data-512-final-project/final_project_plan.md

 I plan to analyse the New York City Complaint Data, which, according to the webpage, contains "all valid felony, misdemeanor, and violation crimes".
 I will not be using the entire dataset, as it spans from 2006 to 2017.
 I will be using data from 2006 and 2017, so two years worth of data.

 My plan is to do an analysis on the number of reported crimes in 2006 and 2017.
 My goal is to identify trends in the crime rate and discover insight in the number and types of crimes committed in the city as well as the boroughs that the city is divided into.

+I hope that my analysis will allow the NYPD to better manage crime that occurs in the different boroughs of NYC.
+By dedicating resources towards the crimes that occur at a higher rate, they can hopefully reduce overall crime and make the city safer.
+I also hope that my analysis will allow people who live in NYC to get a better idea of crime patterns and be more aware of their surroundings.

 ## Data